-By Peter Van Aulen, Esq.Are There Alimony Guidelines?
+By Peter Van Aulen, Esq.Are There Alimony Guidelines In New Jersey?

 Currently in New Jersey there are no set guidelines or official formula by statute or case law to compute the amount or length of alimony.
-Many attorneys and Judges unofficially compute the amount of alimony by taking the gross income of both spouses and subtracting the two numbers and awarding the lesser income spouse one third (1/3) of the difference of said incomes.
+Many attorneys and Judges unofficially compute the amount of alimony in NJ by taking the gross income of both spouses and subtracting the two numbers and awarding the lesser income spouse around one four (1/4 ) of the difference of said incomes.
 For example, if one spouse made $100,000.00 a year in gross income and the other spouse made $25,000.00 a year in gross income the difference of the two incomes would be $75,000.00.
-Then you multiply $75,000.00 by 1/3, so the yearly alimony obligation is $25,000.00 or $481.00 per week.
-If one spouse is not working or is not fully employed, she or he could be imputed an income that a Court believes a spouse is capable of earning.
+Then you multiply $75,000.00 by 1/4, so the yearly alimony obligation is $18,750.00 or $360.57 per week.
+Please note that this formula was once called the 1/3 rule .
+However tax reform in 2017 made alimony no longer tax deductible for the payor spouse.
+Therefore, the 1/3 rule has been adjusted by some practitioners to 22 to 25 percent depending on the income of the parties.
+Also, if one spouse is not working or is not fully employed, she or he could be imputed an income that a Court believes a spouse is capable of earning.
 In determining the duration of alimony, I have seen the length computed in the profession by giving the spouse who will receive alimony one year of support for every year of marriage.
 However, it is important to note that these two methods are not sanctioned in any statute or case law in New Jersey.
-There is alimony reform pending in the New Jersey Legislature.
-If passed, it would create guidelines for determining the duration and amount of alimony.
-This is not yet law in New Jersey.
-So how is the amount and duration of alimony officially calculated by Courts in New Jersey?Alimony Factors
+So how is the amount and duration of alimony officially calculated by Courts in New Jersey?Alimony Factors in NJ

 The New Jersey Alimony statute lists out a number of factors that family law courts must use in calculating both the amount and duration of alimony: